 In our experience, TransferWise is excellent for bank transfers from anywhere, WorldRemit is great for your fast and affordable cash payouts, while XE and OFX are ideal for your large transfers are their telephone strong telephone support.

-Transfer speed is also an important factor that determines which service you should opt for.
+Choosing the fastest way to send money internationally is also an important factor that determines which service you should opt for.

 Typically, instant transfers are funded with a debit or credit card and tend to be more expensive than bank-to-bank transfers.
 However, Azimo, Small World, and WorldRemit keep their fees really competitive, whether you instant fast cash payouts, cash card top ups, mobile top ups, or bank transfers.

 Transfers funded by bank accounts and sent to a recipient’s bank account are typically slower (taking 3-5 days).
 However, TransferWise is known for being a game changer and usually processes these transfers on the same day and which means the money often arrives in just a couple of days.

 Is your money safe with currency transfer companies?

 Remittance companies and money transfer providers are licensed financial service providers and they’re required to follow regulations such as the FCA (UK) and the CFPB (USA) to operate in those countries.